 - Any project manager can declare any repository even one of his own. because security is at Apache level and all repositories are owned by apache user, he should be able to commit on any repository or at least to see his content on redmine.

 I think defining a repository base path (for each repository type) from the admin panel for local repos and prevent any repository declaration outside this base path should secure the first point.

 For the second one, why not preventing the manager from choosing the repos name which could be the project identifier ?
 For any extra repository, just concatenate project id with a definable repository id (projectid.repositoryid) as it's already on Redmine.pm for permissions validation.

 Of course, no such limitations for remote repos as there is no security by-pass.

 What do you think about it ?

-#2 Updated by Jean-Baptiste Barth 7 months ago
+#2 Updated by Jean-Baptiste Barth over 6 years ago

 - Tracker changed from Defect to Feature